 The protracted nature of forced displacement means current models of displacement management are largely ineffective.
 Stronger cooperation between development, humanitarian, and peace actors will result in more effective and lasting solutions for those affected by forced displacement, ensuring they do not become locked in a cycle of reliance and dependency.

-The LiD Grant Facility supports refugees and other displaced persons to become productive members of their host communities and participate in furthering their common resilience, socio-economic growth and development.
+The LiD Grant Facility supported refugees and other displaced persons to become productive members of their host communities and participate in furthering their common resilience, socio-economic growth and development.

 - Early engagement of development-led approaches to forced displacement